VencislavManoilov/Personal-Projects/GPT-3.5 turbo/README.md

 I didn't put my api code because I have to pay for it.
-You can make one for yourself at openai site and put it here.
+You can make one for yourself at openai's site and put it here.